Core Idea

 1. Product — You must know what you are building.

-• The product must be validated by a neutral external party because the team has lost perspective through proximity.
+• Validated by a neutral external party — the team has lost perspective through proximity

-• Symptoms of failure: building in a vacuum, internal validation substituting for customer contact, losing sight of what customers actually need.
+• Failure symptom: building in a vacuum, internal validation substituting for customer contact

 2. Process — You must have a visible way to build it.

 • Process defines communication.
-It does not need to be good or universally agreed upon; it must be visible and accessible to everyone.
+It need not be perfect; it must be visible to everyone

-• Symptoms of failure: decisions made invisibly, duplicated work, Information-Starvation spreading silently through the team.
+• Failure symptom: decisions made invisibly, Information-Starvation spreading silently

 3. People — You must have the right team with the right urgency.

-• Everyone on the team must be working on the 1.0 with urgency; those who are not are passengers, not drivers — a distinction that maps onto Players-vs-Pawns.
+• Everyone must be working with urgency; those who are not are passengers — see Players-vs-Pawns

 4. Pitch — You must be able to explain it and earn organisational support.

-• The Pitch is the guiding north star: the shared great idea that the team must internalise deeply enough to make decisions without you.
+• The shared north star the team must internalise deeply enough to make decisions without you

-• Symptoms of failure: no one can explain what the product is for, scope creep without constraint, inability to say no.
+• Failure symptom: no one can explain what the product is for, scope creep, inability to say no

 Diagnostic Principle